 Finally, hormones and major (life-stage-related) shifts in hormone production will alter your collagen production.
 Particularly menopause.
 People who experience menopause see a dramatic drop (about 30%) in collagen production during that time.

 First and foremost, address any and all lifestyle changes: Quit smoking.
 Be smart about sun protection.
 Adjust your diet as needed.
 Find ways to lower your stress.
 Get in your eight hours each night.
 Only use skin- and collagen-supporting topicals.
 You know the drill.

 Additionally, you can take collagen supplements to support your natural production.* Collagen peptides have been shown to help promote your body's natural production of collagen and other molecules that make up the skin, like elastin and fibrillin, by supporting the fibroblasts.* We go into great detail to explain how collagen supplements support the skin and body here, should you be curious.

-Robust research has shown that you are able to improve your skin's appearance thanks to this.
-For example, one double-blind, randomized, placebo-controlled clinical trial found that participants' moisture levels in the skin were seven times higher than those who did not take collagen supplements.* Another rigorous clinical trial found that when a small group of women took a collagen supplement that was also formulated with hyaluronic acid and a few other actives, they experienced a significantly smoother appearance of wrinkles.* With so many collagen supplements on the market, though, you may be wondering where to begin.
+Robust research has shown that you are able to improve your skin's appearance4 thanks to this.
+For example, one double-blind, randomized, placebo-controlled clinical trial found that participants' moisture levels in the skin were seven times higher5 than those who did not take collagen supplements.* Another rigorous clinical trial found that when a small group of women took a collagen supplement that was also formulated with hyaluronic acid and a few other actives, they experienced a significantly smoother appearance of wrinkles.* With so many collagen supplements on the market, though, you may be wondering where to begin.
 Don't worry: We've rounded up a list of our favorites here.